There are sentences that live inside you that you did not write.

 Read those slowly.
 One or more will land.
 The landing is the diagnostic.

-Gay Hendricks, the psychologist who wrote The Big Leap, named four core fears that operate in high-performing operators across his clinical work.
-Each one is a form of buried lie.
+Gay Hendricks, the psychologist who wrote The Big Leap, named four core fears that operate in high-performing leaders across his clinical work.
+Each is a form of buried lie.

 Underneath every Upper Limit episode is one of the four fears.
 Underneath each fear is a buried lie.